eclipse/buildship/docs/user/Faq.md

 reuses cached Gradle distributions.

 If you are interested in the discussion of this topic, check out the issue in [Bugzilla](https://bugs.eclipse.org/bugs/show_bug.cgi?id=468466).

+### Q. Is it possible to disable the dependency management for a project?

+__A.__ Not from the UI, because the Gradle project configuration is always kept in sync with the Eclipse project.
+It can be done by adding the following snippet to the build script:

+    apply plugin: 'eclipse'
+    eclipse.classpath.plusConfigurations = []